Ayushchauha111/CODOINGZONE/README.md

 # CODOINGZONE
-A Django based web application for organising a competition between more than 50 teams belonging to different college in PARAKRAM 2018.
+A Django based web application for organising a competition between more than 50 teams belonging to different college.

 <h2>Requirements</h2>